dbakewel/netbots/README.md

 <a name="getDirection"></a>
 **getDirection**

 Gets the direction a robot will move if speed is greater than 0.
 If requestedDirection != currentDirection then the reboot is turning towards requestedDirection.
-The number of steps required to complete the turn is affected by the current speed.
-The faster the robot is moving the slower it can turn.

 Robot Sends: